cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

 end
 ```

-With that `datetime` value added to each post sorting posts by date + time is as easy as:
+With the `datetime` value added, sorting posts by date + time is as easy as:

 {% raw %}
 ```liquid